Data and Statistics

 Aggregate data displays statistics that summarize information for many units of observation.
 A good illustrative example of aggregate data is this Census Program Data Viewer dashboard from Statistics Canada that lets users explore 2021 Census of Population data aggregated by province.

-Statistics are a type of information obtained by performing mathematical operations on data, such as calculating the mean, median, or mode for a data set.
+Statistics are a type of information obtained by performing mathematical operations on data, such as calculating the mean, median, or mode for a dataset.
 Statistics allow us to see the bigger picture or to understand trends, patterns, or averages in data.
-Statistics Canada releases many products that allow users to interact with statistics, for example the Real-Time Local Business Conditions Index
+Statistics Canada maintains products that enable users to interact with statistics, for example the Real-Time Local Business Conditions Index

-Trent Library subscribes to databases and participates in agreements to provide students and researchers with access to aggregate data and statistics for teaching and research.
-Use the list below to explore resources and contact MaDGIC for personalized support.
+Trent Library subscribes to databases and participates in agreements to provide access to aggregate data and statistics for teaching and research.
+Use the list below to explore these resources.

 Find Aggregate Data and Statistics